 With so much change this school year, you may feel like you are working harder than ever.
 New routines, new schedules, new ways of delivering information — it all requires energy and brain power which may have you feeling drained at the end of your day.

 Learning how to destress at the end of each day not only helps you stay motivated and refreshed, but it also helps your overall health.
-According to VEBA Resource Center’s Yoga Therapist, Christina Resasco, keeping stress at bay benefits your physical health in more ways than one, including:
+According to VEBA Resource Center’s Yoga, Sound and Meditation Therapist, Christina Resasco, keeping stress at bay benefits your physical health in more ways than one, including:

 - Healthier immune system.